 What is cytarabine?

 Cytarabine (brand names: Cytosar-U®, DepoCyt®) is a systemic antineoplastic (anti-cancer) medication used primarily to treat blood cell cancers in dogs and cats.
-It has also been used to treat inflammation of the brain in dogs.
+It has also been used to treat inflammation of the brain in dogs and cats.

-Its use in cats and dogs to treat cancer or brain inflammation is 'off label' or 'extra label'.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their directions may be significantly different from those on the label.
+Its use in cats and dogs to treat cancer or brain inflammation is “off label” or “extra label”.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
+In these instances, follow your veterinarian’s directions and cautions carefully, as their directions may be significantly different from those on the label.

 How is cytarabine given?